A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: From Lagrangian to Eulerian space

+where $s = \lvert \mathbf{s} \rvert$ is the radial position and $\Omega$ is the solid angle.
+The mapping connects a void of Eulerian radius $R_{\rm E}$ and mean density contrast $\Delta_{\rm E}(R_{\rm E})$ to a corresponding Lagrangian region of radius $R_{\rm L}$ and mean linear density contrast $\Delta_{\rm L}(R_{\rm L})$, with the two radii related by mass conservation (eq.~\eqref{Eq:mapping_linear_non_linear_radius}).
+The mean linear density contrast is defined as

+that is, the spherical average of the linear density contrast $\delta_{\rm L}$ within a sphere of radius $R_{\rm L}$.
 The mapping thus enters the formalism in two distinct ways.
-First, given a threshold in Lagrangian space $\delta_{\rm v}$, which is needed to compute the VSF, the mapping allows one to determine the corresponding non-linear density contrast in Eulerian space, $\delta_{\rm v}^\mathrm{E}$ characterizing observable voids in simulations and real data.
+First, given a threshold in Lagrangian space $\delta_{\rm v}$, which is needed to compute the VSF, the mapping allows one to determine the corresponding (mean) non-linear density contrast in Eulerian space, $\Delta_{\rm E}$ characterizing observable voids in simulations and real data.
 Second, it is involved in the construction of the VSF itself, through the transformation of radii from Lagrangian to Eulerian space.

-To date, in the literature it has predominantly adopted the simplest approach for this mapping procedure: the so-called \textit{spherical map}, which models void evolution as the expansion of an isolated, spherically symmetric underdensity in a cosmological background.
-This framework is typically applied under the assumption of an EdS universe, where the mapping is analytical.
+To date, in the literature it has predominantly adopted the simplest approach for this mapping procedure: the so-called \textit{spherical map}, which models void evolution as the expansion of an isolated, spherically symmetric underdensity with an inverse top-hat profile in a cosmological background.
+The framework is typically applied under the assumption of an EdS universe, where the mapping is analytical.

 In section~\ref{Sec:the_linear_to_non_linear_mapping}, we present the first cosmology-dependent implementation of this mapping.
-Specifically, we introduce a function that, for a void characterized by a non-linear density contrast $\delta_\mathrm{E}$ at redshift $z$, returns the corresponding linear density contrast under linear evolution, denoted as $\delta_{\rm v}(z, \delta_\mathrm{E})$.
+Specifically, we introduce a function that, for a void characterized by a non-linear density contrast $\delta_{\rm E}$ at redshift $z$, returns the corresponding linear density contrast under linear evolution, denoted as $\delta_{\rm v}(z, \delta_{\rm E})\,$.